Why do you pay for products or a service that you regularly come back to purchase?

 - Enact new role or position in life

-These examples above show how a strong brand story helps convey the type of value a product or service adds to customers when they think of them.
+These examples above show how a strong, clear brand helps convey the type of value a product or service adds to customers when they think of them.

 It’s the same when we look at any service designers provide – such as creating a brand identity or providing building a user interface for an app.
 Similar questions and aspirations will come up, “Is it worth it?”
 “Will it make me look good?”
 “What will my partners/family/clients think?”